Loading...

 The following image shows the System Parameters page:

-Configure and manage up to 3 NTP server IP addresses for use by the Service Node.
+Configure and manage up to three NTP server IP addresses for time synchronization.

 CA File